jglenn301/CPSC223_Examples/README.md

-As of Tue Sep 3, we've gotten through the first 3 versions:
+As of Tue Sep 3 (and Jan 16), we've gotten through the first 3 versions:
 * f24_00_no_functions -- the initial version with all code in main
 * f24_01_functions -- with code split into main and three functions
 * f24_02_constants -- with constants #define-d